 Academic & Accessibility Support Center

-The Academic & Accessibility Support Center is committed to providing services to help students achieve academic success.
-The Center supplements the classroom experience with individual and group assistance from professional staff and peer tutors, who help students develop specific strategies for learning, time management, test preparation, test-taking and other skills required for success in the college classroom.
+The Academic & Accessibility Support Center (AASC) is committed to providing services to help students achieve academic success.
+The Center supplements the classroom experience with individual and group assistance from professional staff and peer tutors, who help students develop specific strategies for learning, time management, test preparation, test-taking, and other skills required for success in the college classroom.

 The Academic & Accessibility Support Center also provides disability support and accommodations for students with documented disabilities under the Americans with Disabilities Act (ADA, 1990; ADAAA, 2008), the Rehabilitation Act of 1973, the Fair Housing Act, and other applicable laws.